Key takeaways:

 It’s registered with the Canadian government and the money you put in isn’t taxed until you withdraw it.

-An RRSP is a saving plan that you can contribute to throughout your working life.
-It can hold a variety of different savings and investing options, from cash to Guaranteed Investment Certificates (GICs) to mutual funds.
+An RRSP is a savings plan that you can contribute to throughout your working life.
+It can hold a variety of savings and investing options, from cash to Guaranteed Investment Certificates (GICs) to mutual funds.

-Contributions into an RRSP are tax-deductible, meaning the money you pay into your RRSP is taken away from your taxable annual income amount, which then reduces the tax you pay on your current income.
+Contributions into an RRSP are tax-deductible, meaning the money you put into your RRSP is taken away from your taxable annual income amount, reducing the tax you pay on your current income.

-Anyone under the age of 71 can open an RRSP.
-This is as long as you are a Canadian resident, have a valid permanent social insurance number and have filed an income tax return in previous years.
+Anyone under the age of 71 can open an RRSP as long as you are a Canadian resident, have a valid permanent social insurance number and have filed an income tax return in previous years.

-Although RRSPs are specifically designed to save for retirement, there are some other ways you could use those savings, from education to long-term saving goals to even buying a home.
-Here are just a few ways they can be used.
+Although RRSPs are specifically designed to save for retirement, there are other ways to use those savings, from education to long-term saving goals to even buying a home.

-The most common use of the RRSP is as part of a retirement plan as it’s designed to help you get ready for your retirement.
-These saving will come in handy combined with other government retirement benefits.
+The most common use of the RRSP is as part of a retirement plan to help you get ready for your retirement.
+These savings combined with other government retirement benefits will come in handy down the road.

 If you’re considering going back to school, an RRSP could help you with some of the financial strain.
-Withdrawals from your RRSP through the Lifelong Learning Plan can be put towards paying the costs of full-time education and training.
+Withdrawals from your RRSP through the Lifelong Learning Plan (LLP) can be put towards paying the costs of full-time education and training.
 You can withdraw up to $10,000 a year, and these funds are not taxed – as long as they’re paid back according to the requirements.
-Learn more on that here.

-Buying your first home is a huge life milestone and one that requires careful consideration.
+Buying your first home is a huge milestone that requires careful consideration.
 If you use your RRSP to save for your first home, you can take out up to $60,000 under the Home Buyers' Plan (HBP).

-However, it’s very important to note that you understand the Canada Revenue Agency (CRA) HBP criteria and follow the HBP repayment schedule.
+However, it’s important to understand the Canada Revenue Agency (CRA) HBP criteria and follow the HBP repayment schedule.
 You have 15 years to repay the funds into your RRSP.

-An RRSP is a useful saving tool to help you reach your long-term goals.
+An RRSP is a valuable saving tool to help you reach your long-term goals.
 If your money is not locked into your RRSP, you may be able withdraw funds at any time.
-This isn’t generally recommended though, as the money will be subject to taxes.
+However, this isn’t generally recommended as the money will be subject to taxes.

 RRSP contributions are the money that you deposit into your retirement saving plan throughout your working life.

-Your RRSP deduction, or your contribution limit, is the highest amount you are allowed to deposit into your own, or your spouse’s, RRSP in a year.
+Your RRSP deduction, or contribution limit, is the highest amount you’re allowed to deposit into your own, or your spouse’s, RRSP in a year.
 Remember to check your contribution limit with the Canada Revenue Agency before making a contribution.

 Have you missed out on making an RRSP contribution before?
-If you don’t use up your maximum yearly contributions in previous years, you can carry this unused contribution room forward and use it when your income may be higher.
+If you don’t use up your maximum yearly contributions from previous years, you can carry this unused contribution room forward and use it when your income is higher.

 You can withdraw money from your RRSP at any time.
 However, it’s important to know that you’ll have to pay tax on the money you withdraw.